SmartMemory

 )

-The default planner is the heuristic one: after each hop, it extracts the top-scoring entities from the result metadata and uses the highest-novelty entity names to construct up to three follow-up queries for the next hop.
-All follow-ups are searched in parallel and merged with cross-hop weighted RRF, with each later hop weighted by the hop-decay factor (0.7 per hop by default — Hop 2 contributes 0.7×, Hop 3 contributes 0.49×, etc.).
+The default planner is the heuristic one.
+After each hop, it extracts the top-scoring entities from result metadata and uses the highest-novelty entity names to construct follow-up queries.
+Follow-ups are searched in parallel and merged with cross-hop weighted RRF.
+Later hops are weighted by the hop-decay factor, which defaults to 0.7 per hop.

 The chain stops when any of these hold: